microsoft/microsoft-ui-xaml/docs/developer_guide.md

 Building the solution **MUXControls.sln** will build all projects.
 Generally you will want to set your configuration to **Debug**, **x64**, and select **MUXControlsTestApp** as your startup project in Visual Studio.
+To retrieve the appropriate dependencies, right click on the solution in the Solution Explorer and select "Restore NuGet Packages".

 If you want to work on a single control/project, instead of using the **MUXControls.sln**, you can open the **MUXControlsInnerLoop.sln**.